-Community Care Collective, Inc. ("CCC") will securely maintain personnel records, including registration status and background check records.
-CCC will keep, at a minimum, the following personnel records:
+Community Care Collective, Inc. ("Community Care Collective") will securely maintain personnel records, including registration status and background check records.
+Community Care Collective will keep, at a minimum, the following personnel records:

-- Job descriptions for each employee and volunteer position, as well as organizational charts consistent with the job descriptions; - A personnel record for each marijuana establishment agent; - A staffing plan that will demonstrate accessible business hours and safety conditions; - Personnel policies and procedures; and - All background check reports obtained in accordance with 935 CMR 500.030.
+- Job descriptions for each employee and volunteer position, as well as organizational charts consistent with the job descriptions; - A personnel record for each marijuana establishment agent; - A staffing plan that will demonstrate accessible business hours and safe operating conditions; - Personnel policies and procedures; and - All background check reports obtained in accordance with 935 CMR 500.030.